Gelfand-Tsetlin polytopes and random contractions away from the limiting shapes: Introduction

-Importantly, this result has been proved to be false, i.e. there exist quantum channels $\Phi_1,\Phi_2$ such that $H_{min}(\Phi_1\otimes \Phi_2)< H_{min}(\Phi_1)+H_{min}(\Phi_2)$, see \cite{Ha09} and \cite{MR2443305} for important preliminary results.
+The importance of the question relies in the fact that a systematic equality implies the additivity of the classical capacity of quantum channels (i.e. the amount of classical information that can be sent through quantum channels is additive).
+This result has been proved to be false, i.e. there exist quantum channels $\Phi_1,\Phi_2$ such that $H_{min}(\Phi_1\otimes \Phi_2)< H_{min}(\Phi_1)+H_{min}(\Phi_2)$, see \cite{Ha09} and \cite{MR2443305} for important preliminary results.
 However all constructions so far rely on the probabilistic method, i.e. on finding adequate sequences of random channels that satisfy the strict inequality with high probability.
 No non-random example is known at this point.
 Actually, it is very difficult, if not impossible, to estimate the size of matrices involved in creating a counterexample.
 While some strategies \cite{Ha09, FuKiMo10, AuSzWe11, BrHo10} might in principle yield dimensions that can actually be described numerically, they yield extremely small violations.
 On the other hand, the strategy known to yield the best violation \cite{BeCoNe12,BeCoNe16}, while giving an optimal estimate on the output (iff more than 183), makes it even more difficult to estimate the required dimension for the input.

 Let us now outline why this dimension estimate is difficult.
 The results of \cite{BeCoNe12,BeCoNe16} rely on the fact that the largest eigenvalue of random matrix models converge almost surely.
 Typically, the matrix models involved are as follows: